Convict Ship Britannia III - 1798

 The longed-for provisions had not arrived on the Britannia, however the contingent of females perhaps softened the blow and according to David Collins in An Account of the English Colony they were much sought after......
 Previous to their departure, the Argo, a small American schooner, arrived, last from the Isle of France, having on board a cargo of salt provisions, some French brandy, and other articles, upon speculation; and on the 18th arrived the Britannia whaler from England with 94 female convicts.
 The cattle that came in the Hunter, and which were sold by auction about the same time, were not greater objects of contest than were these ladies, the number of women in the settlements bearing no proportion to the men.

 There seems to have been no government accommodation for female prisoners in 1798.
-The Female Factory at Parramatta had yet to be established and the women of the Britannia were likely distributed amongst the free population.
+The Female Factory at Parramatta had yet to be established and the women were likely distributed amongst the free population.

-After disembarking her prisoners, the Britannia departed for the south sea whale fisheries.
+After disembarking her prisoners, she departed for the south sea whale fisheries.
 The Historical Records of Australia Vol., p.
-571 records the Britannia, Captain Robert Turnbull arriving in Port Jackson having returned from the fisheries on 4th November 1799 with 160 tons of spermaceti oil.
+571 records Britannia, Captain Robert Turnbull arriving in Port Jackson having returned from the fisheries on 4th November 1799 with 160 tons of spermaceti oil.

 Notes and Links